tank-in-a-strange-land/site/_posts/2018-01-28-introduction.md

 ---
 title: Meet Cordolvar, A Tank
 date: 2018-01-28
+excerpt: The purpose of this site is to organize a journal of my thoughts and experiences leveling a tank in World of Warcraft in 2018.
+I will be primarily running random dungeons with a bit of questing here and there.
 ---
 {% include portrait.html %}

-The purpose of this site is to organize a journal of my thoughts and experiences leveling a tank in World of Warcraft in 2018.
-I will be primarily running random dungeons with a bit of questing here and there.
+{{ page.excerpt }}

 Things I'm trying to evaluate along the way:
 * How well do easily purchased strength plate heirlooms perform?